How to Remove Special Characters in Excel

 Code Explanation:

-• Then, define the two arguments Txt, xx, and yy as the String data type.
+• We define the arguments Txt, xx, and yy as the String data type.

-• Afterward, use the For Next loop to apply the REPLACE and MID functions to loop through and erase the special characters with space.
+• We use a For Next loop to cycle through our range and apply the REPLACE and MID functions to replace special characters with a space.

 Applying code for a defined function to erase special characters